DA-Mike/pensive_social/README.md

 This is a NoSQL project utilizing MongoDB.
 The project itself is a backend server for a social media app where users can posts thoughts, add friends, and post reactions to thoughts.

+The inpiration for this project was to learn more about how we can create backends with NoSQL; in this case MongoDB.
+This project utilizes Node, Express, MongoDB, and the Mongoose ODM.
+It was great learning about how MongoDB works and how we can integrate it into our projects.

 ## Table of Contents
 - [Installation](#Installation)
 - [Usage](#Usage)